BLUF

 I calibrate control systems.
 I work on the software that decides when to draw from the battery, when to regen, how to balance state of charge against thermal constraints.
 I've done all of that work at a desk, with models, with dyno data.

-Driving 4,300 miles in winter in a car I work on adjacent systems to — it doesn't make me better at the job exactly, but it puts the job in context.
+Driving a winter loop from Detroit to LA and back through the Rockies, Utah, Yellowstone, the Black Hills, and the upper Midwest in a car I work on adjacent systems to — it doesn't make me better at the job exactly, but it puts the job in context.
 The numbers we optimize aren't abstract.
-They're the number on the screen in Amarillo at midnight, and whether it's big enough that you're not thinking about it.
+They're the number on the screen on the way to Page at midnight, and whether it's big enough that you're not thinking about it.

 The car handled it fine.
 Better than I expected on a few legs, exactly as expected on others.
 If you're an EV skeptic and you want to argue about this, I'm happy to, but you'll need to bring data.